-Few activities planned within the WPC pilot duplicate those that are funded through the Medi-Cal Targeted Case Management program, but 5% of the CCT PMPM budget will be discounted to take into account the small overlap (see Section 3.1).
+Few activities planned within the WPC pilot duplicate those that are funded through the Medi-Cal Targeted Case Management program, but 5% of the Care Coordination Team (CCT) PMPM budget will be discounted to take into account the small overlap (see Section 3.1).
+Other existing services that will be provided to the WPC participants according to their Integrated Care Plan include the following:

-- 4. Health Care for the Homeless (HCH) Program: Since 2002, VCHCA has been operating a HCH program serving area homeless persons.
+5. Health Care for the Homeless (HCH) Program: Since 2002, VCHCA has been operating a HCH program serving area homeless persons.
 Medical teams provide services at 16 sites, including two One-Stop Centers, in eight cities.
 Services include primary and preventive health care and assessments, and referrals for mental health, substance abuse, and social services.
 Linkages include multiple social services, housing supports, and non-medical support services.
 Historically, the care for these patients has not been centrally coordinated.
 Through the WPC pilot, an electronic centralized care coordination system that tracks service linkages and communicates in real time with the CCT will eliminate gaps and breakdowns in services.
-Communication alerts will direct care to the appropriate response level and interventions. - 5.
-Primary and Preventive Care: VCHCA has 19 primary care FQHCs and 14 clinics providing both primary and specialty care services, with integrated behavioral health professionals located in many clinics.
+Communication alerts will direct care to the appropriate response level and interventions.

+- 6. Primary and Preventive Care: VCHCA has 19 primary care FQHCs and 14 clinics providing both primary and specialty care services, with integrated behavioral health professionals located in many clinics.
 These clinics provide more than 530,000 outpatient visits annually and are located in nine geographically dispersed communities.
 They are served by 693 physicians and 87 allied health professionals (inpatient and outpatient).
-VCHCA also operates a renowned UCLA-affiliated Family Medicine Residency program (ranked #2 nationally).1 This vast network of venues and providers will be integral in meeting the needs of the TP.
-With the assistance of the clinic staff and the CCT, the use of a real-time secure messaging system, which is part of a secure web-based telemedicine platform, will be a conduit via which TP needs are communicated and addressed with PCPs. - 6.
+VCHCA also operates a renowned UCLA-affiliated Family Medicine Residency program (ranked #2 nationally).
+This vast network of venues and providers will be integral in meeting the needs of the TP.
+With the assistance of the clinic staff and the CCT, the use of a real-time secure messaging system, which is part of a secure web-based telemedicine platform, will be a conduit via which TP needs are communicated and addressed with PCPs. - 7.
 Emergency/Urgent Care: Ventura County Medical Center (VCMC) is a 180-bed hospital with an additional 43-bed Inpatient Psychiatric Unit.
 Santa Paula Hospital, also operated by the VCHCA, has 49 beds.
 Seven urgent care centers provide services that help offset Emergency Department (ED) utilization.
-Patient engagement and early intervention in a well-coordinated environment is the key to managing participants.
-Keeping the lines of communication open between the TP and CHWs will be the first line of defense against unnecessary utilization of urgent/emergent services. - 7.
+Patient engagement and early intervention in a wellcoordinated environment is the key to managing participants.
+Keeping the lines of communication open between the TP and CHWs will be the first line of defense against unnecessary utilization of urgent/emergent services. - 8.
 Specialty Services: VCHCA clinics provide 60 specialty services.
 VCMC also offers high quality specialty services, including Neonatal ICU, Level II Adult Trauma Center, and Palliative Care Program.
 However, access to many of these specialty services remains a challenge.
 Improving access to specialty care will continue through PRIME projects 1.2, 1.3, 2.2, and 2.3.
 The WPC project will utilize the real-time secure messaging system between PCPs and specialty services for the WPC TP, and work with GCHP and specialty services to fast-track care, where necessary.